iptv-org/iptv/CONTRIBUTING.md

   - `template.md`: template for `README.md`.
 - `scripts/`: contains all the scripts used in GitHub workflows.
 - `streams/`: contains all streams broken down by the country from which they are broadcast.
-  - ...
-  - `unsorted.m3u`: playlist with channels not yet sorted.
 - `tests/`: contains tests to check the scripts.
 - `CONTRIBUTING.md`: file you are currently reading.
 - `README.md`: project description generated from the contents of the `.readme/` folder.